Xella37/Watermelon-Game-3D/README.md

 **You might have heard about the Suika Watermelon Game!** 🍉

 Now imagine, you play this game in 3D.
 Just kidding, you don't have to imagine that, because you can play this **right now**!
+Simply install the game for ComputerCraft with `wget run https://pinestore.cc/d/32`.
+(CraftOS-PC Accelerated with LuaJIT recommended)

 ## What to do